Clean Architecture: Building Software That Survives Change

 Why the best systems arenât the flashiest â theyâre the cleanest.

 âArchitecture is about intent.
-Itâs about deciding what you want your code to mean, not just what you want it to do.â
+Itâs about deciding what you want your code to mean, not just what you want it to do.â â Anonymous Software Architect, probably cleaning up your codebase right now.

 đ§ The Layers of Clean Architecture